I didn’t like Mission of Burma, and so was unworthy.

 For the next couple of months, he always announced me as “The Glove Guy” and giggled whenever he saw me in the store.
 I even once heard him explaining my nickname to another employee along the lines of “yeah, that stupid guy thinks this obscure Cure album is going to come out on CD one day”.

-Because WNFCBG’s taunts – but mostly because it was cheaper, and often had a better selection of the music I liked at the time – I started shopping at Tower Records.
+Because of WNFCBG’s taunts – but mostly because it was cheaper, and often had a better selection of the music I liked at the time – I started shopping at the Tower Records at Around Lenox.
 Imagine my surprise when I stopped by one day and found… Blue Sunshine on CD.
 I picked it up and literally ran to the register.
 I had my money out before I could even put the disc down on the counter.